Natural Light giving free beer to anyone turning 21 this year

 CLEVELAND (WJW) — Are you turning 21 this year?
 Well, Natural Light wants to help you celebrate.

-The beer company says they’re giving away a free case of Natty Light to anyone who turns 21 in 2020.
+The beer company says it is giving away a free case of Natty Light to anyone who turns 21 in 2020.

 First off, the birthday boy or girl needs to purchase a case of Natty.